asd-35/elo-guess-for-soccer-matches/README.md

-# web scraping for this project was coded in 2019 so change it prefore you use it
+# web scraping for this project was coded in 2019 so change it before you use it